LadyZeefa/Above-the-Clouds/README.md

 ### Launching the Modlist

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
+Make sure to choose the profile you want to play one and select the outfit you want for certain characters.
 Launch the game from the **FINAL FANTASY VII REMAKE** entry in the drop-down menu.

 That's it!